Ha-r-i/Machine-Learning-Projects/README.md

 Here is a project on concerete dataset where i found list of errors for different verbose in neural network model.

-Another project is where i have used all unsupervised learing models to find prediction of rainfall in australia with its real weather report.
+Another project is where i have used all unsupervised learing models to find prediction of rainfall in australia with its real weather report.Also I hve found all kind of errors in all models.